Treprostinil Side Effects

 The following adverse events may be attributable to the IV mode of infusion including arm swelling, paresthesias, hematoma and pain.
 Using an indwelling central venous catheter to deliver chronic intravenous infusions of treprostinil is associated with the risk of blood stream infections and sepsis, which may be fatal.

-Other side effects during a chronic dosing study include anorexia, vomiting, infusion site infection, asthenia, and abdominal pain.
+Other side effects include anorexia, vomiting, infusion site infection, asthenia, flushing (up to 15%), and abdominal pain.

 Respiratory side effects of inhaled treprostinil have included cough, throat irritation, and pharyngolaryngeal pain.

 More about treprostinil